pkimpel/retro-205/software/Burroughs-Algebraic-Compiler/README.txt

 Object code and sample programs for the Burroughs Algebraic Compiler for the 205, as prepared for the retro-205 emulator.

+See also the folder retro-206/software/Knuth-Algol-58/, which contains an earlier version of the compiler transcribed from a scanned listing by Paul Kimpel.

 Unless otherwise specified, all files are in standard Windows text format, with carriage-return/line-feed delimiters.